5 Tips for Helping Teens Cope with Stress

 Do things that make you happy

 Besides physical activities, find other hobbies or activities that bring you joy.
-That might be listening to music, going to the movies or drawing.
-Make a point to keep doing these things even when you’re stressed and busy.
+That might be listening to music, going to the movies, or drawing.
+Keep doing these things even when you’re stressed and busy.